 Our aim is that your child will become a confident independent reader with a love of books - we know that children should develop the ability to read, understand and respond to all types of print.

-The school reading scheme is 'Oxford Reading Tree' alongside on-line material via 'Phonics Bug' and also a wide range of books that have been colour banded into age and national curriculum levels by the library service.
+The school reading scheme includes 'Oxford Reading Tree, Rising Stars and on-line material via 'Phonics Bug'.
+We also have a wide range of books that have been colour banded into age and national curriculum levels by the library service.

-Children learn phonics in class 1 by following the Government produced 'Letters & Sounds' and 'Support for Spelling'.
+Children learn phonics in class 1 by following the Government produced 'Letters & Sounds' and 'Jolly Phonics'.

 Your child will be taught a broad range of language skills, including spelling, grammar, writing, and punctuation.
 They will be encouraged to write both imaginatively and factually, with much of the written work being done in other subject areas.